Head of School

 Jessica Thompson is originally from Los Angeles, California.
 She has a B.A. in Psychology from Mount St. Mary’s College and her M.A. in Spiritual Psychology from the University of Santa Monica.
 Jessica started her career in the non-profit sector in the late 1990′s.
 She spent 8 years with the Survivors of the Shoah Visual History Foundation, the largest digital archive of videotaped testimonies with Holocaust Survivors and eye-witnesses ever assembled aimed at teaching tolerance.
 During her time there, she worked to establish the Foundation’s European Headquarters and Fund Development in Berlin, Germany, and then moved to educational development.
 Upon moving to Maui, she joined Friends of Moku’ula as their Program Coordinator and Grant Writer, working to restore one of Hawaii’s most sacred sites.
 Jessica joined Montessori Hale O Keiki as the Development Director in November 2009 and as a parent with the school since 2008.
 She lives in Kihei, Maui with her husband Jamie and young son Bodhi.
 Her favorite things do are going to Hana with her family, cooking, dancing Hula, and creating art.
 Her favorite quote is: “Be the change you wish to see in the world.”

 Patty Herren joined Montessori Hale O Keiki in May 2012 as Admissions Coordinator & Registrar.
 She is a graduate of Berkely Business College in NY and brings over 20 years of administration and business experience to the school.
-Patty has two children enrolled at MHOK and before joining our faculty, she was an active parent-volunteer in our school community.
+Patty has three children enrolled at MHOK and before joining our faculty, she was an active parent-volunteer in our school community.
 When she does have free time, Patty’s favorite activities are spending time with family & friends, cooking, entertaining, volunteering, swimming, scuba diving & Pilates.

 Stacey Breitlow recently joined MHOK as the school’s Development Director.
 Originally from Michigan, she has B.S. in Human Biology from Michigan State University and fell in love with the non-profit world after joining AmeriCorps in Nevada.
 Stacey recently relocated from Denver, Colorado to Maui after working as the Development Director for the National Kidney Foundation and as a Fundraising Coordinator for the Muscular Dystrophy Association.
 While working for each of those non-profits, she helped plan annual galas, golf tournaments and walks.
 In her free time, Stacey and her husband love to do anything that involves being outside, traveling and reading.